filintod/pyremotelogin/README.md

 the remotelogin package but I usually keep them together for my own benefit.

 The tools in this package can be used by itself usually, and they are actually use by the connections and devices packages.
+I might move them out to their own repo in the future.